-Content Management has become a vital part for the success of many businesses as it plays an important role in giving customers a personalized experience.
-It is like the backbone of digital marketing in so many ways and businesses have to realize this importance as well.
+Content Management has become a vital part of the success of many businesses as it plays an important role in giving customers a personalized experience.
+It is the backbone of digital marketing in so many ways, and businesses have to realize this importance.
 Since it is so central to enterprises, the technology for managing content has advanced and now the way content is created and delivered is highly automated.
 But the thing is that technology keeps on changing and evolving and what may seem perfect today may not be so grand tomorrow.
 As a business that treats its content seriously, you need a CMS that is sure to keep up with the changing trends.
-Following are the 3 traits a CMS should possess to be fit for the present as well as future:

-There are no questions about the necessity of this ability as it will serve as the gateway for your content’s success.
-Being relevant to the audience is the game here and personalization is imperative to attract the audience and keep them engaged.
-For a large enterprise, the audience could be highly diversified and a single themed, one for all kind of content will not work here.
-You need to distribute the audience into categories and match appropriate content with them with the help of data analytics and a bit of experimentation.
+There are no questions about the necessity of this ability as it will serve as the gateway to your content’s success.
+Being relevant to the audience is the game here and personalization is imperative to attract an audience and keep them engaged.
+For a large enterprise, the audience could be highly diversified and a single-themed, one for all kind, the content will not work here.
+You need to put the audience into categories and match the appropriate content to them with the help of data analytics and a bit of experimentation.
 When you know what will work with whom, the rest of the job becomes simple and the results are optimized.

 You must have seen a Tug of War match.
-Marketing and content managing can be seen in terms of this game.
+Marketing and content managing can be seen in these terms.
 There remains a strong need for unity for a team to be able to win.
 A CMS needs to be able to integrate with other systems in order to create the best results.
 Besides being easy to use, the CMS has to be designed to work with other systems and tools so as to cope with the emerging needs e.g. e-commerce functions or database.

 In contrast, a CMS without the ability to connect with other systems may pose several problems.
-It may be easy to use on its own but you cannot use it with the existing systems within your organizations.
+It may be easy to use on its own, but you cannot use it with the existing systems within your organization.
 That makes the system isolated which is not good for your business.

-You cannot know what capabilities you may need with the CMS in the future so it is best to prepare for it in advance.
+You cannot know what capabilities you may need with the CMS in the future, so it is best to prepare for it in advance.
 As and when the need arises, you can request for additions and/or changes.
-The customer support should be immaculate and smooth and that is an indicator of a CMS that is ready for the future too.
+Customer support should be friendly, efficient and smooth as well – an indicator of a CMS that is ready for future changes.

 As an enterprise, it becomes your job to find a CMS vendor that promises this flexibility of change.
 An open source CMS is a good call too as you can make changes in the future according to your own needs.
 But since you did not create the CMS, it is better to have the vendor create the changes.
 Do not rely on solutions limited to the problems of the present, think about what could be the problems in the future and find a CMS that has the flexibility to change.